The Diwali festival is a popular festival of lights which is celebrated by Hindus, Sikhs and Jains throughout the world.

 There is no need to be worried or concerned if you foster a child with religious beliefs that you may be unfamiliar with.
 We understand it can be different to you own, but you will receive support and training and have access to a wealth of resources.
 If you’d like to have a chat about fostering a child with different religious beliefs, get in touch and we’ll be happy to guide you through it.

-What if I’m unsure how I can best support my foster child?
+What if I’m unsure how I can best support my child in care?

 There will be a whole host of support available to you as a foster carer throughout your fostering journey with us.
 You can read more about the support available for foster carers here or have an informal chat with one of our team.